 1. Exchange Anxiety, Fear and Worry for Trust, Love and Peace.

-I believe some of the most practical and helpful words regarding dealing with stress and anxiety are found in the Christian Bible, especially where Jesus Christ says:
+Being qualified in Counselling and Family Therapy, as a Christian, I believe some of the most practical and helpful words regarding managing stress and anxiety are found in the Christian Bible, particularly where Jesus Christ refers to the behaviour of birds.
+Jesus himself was a bird observer and refers many times life examples from the behaviour of birds:

 “Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes? – The Gospel of Matthew 6:25 (NIV)

-Later in the Christian Bible we find Paul an imprisoned apostle of Jesus Christ sharing how he has learned to be content in every situation in life and goes on to say why…
+Later in the Christian Bible we find Paul an imprisoned apostle of Jesus Christ sharing how he has learned to be content in every situation in life even while being unjustly imprisoned and brutally treated, He goes on to say why…

 The reason he could say this and have such a supernatural peace in every situation he found himself in was…